emichael/dslabs/labs/lab4-shardedstore/README.md

 Your system should guarantee linearizability of all transactions and be deadlock-free; it should never reach a state where it cannot make progress.
-Furthermore, it should always be able to process reconfigurations, and when there are no ongoing reconfigurations and no conflicting transactions, it should be able to make progress and commit transactions (as long as the consensus protocol underlying each group continues to make progress, of course).
+Furthermore, it should always be able to process reconfigurations, and when there are no ongoing reconfigurations are no conflicting transactions, it should be able to make progress and commit transactions (as long as the consensus protocol underlying each group continues to make progress, of course).
 You do not need to guarantee fairness, however (more on this below).